I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/umdprovider/nf-umdprovider-umdetwlogmapallocation~r1.md

 <p>This function does not return a value.</p>

 ## -remarks
 <p>The user-mode display driver must completely account for the video memory it allocates, so it must call this function to log an event every time the allocation changes.</p>

 <p>Examples of when to call this function are:</p>

-<p><b>UMDEtwLogMapAllocation</b> is defined inline in Umdprovider.h as:</p>

-<p>The user-mode display driver must completely account for the video memory it allocates, so it must call this function to log an event every time the allocation changes.</p>

-<p>Examples of when to call this function are:</p>